Aim of the Architectural Award Building Integrated Solar Technology 2020

 - The competition organisers shall assume ownership of the submitted work.
 There is no return possible.
 Copyright remains with the author.

-- In order to participate, we ask you to submit registration applications by 30th June 2020 at the latest.
+- In order to participate, we ask you to submit registration applications.

 Awards and prize money